flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 comments: true
 categories: "Flatiron School"
 ---
 Map and reduce are most closely associated with functional programming.[^1] Even so, Ruby, the object-oriented-est of all object-oriented programming languages, has robust implementations of both of these extremely expressive higher-order functions.
-I'm going to explore a bit of what you can do with them.
-I'm going to explain these methods exhaustively, so get ready for a very long blog post.
+I'm going to explore how to use these methods and what you can do with them, especially when you use them together.
+This will be pretty exhaustive, so be prepared for a *very* long blog post.

 First, the Basics
 =================